-How to Improve Your Keyword Rankings in Google
+12 Actions That Help Improve Your Google Keyword Rankings

 - Identifying existing internal cross-link opportunities.

-- Creating a SlideShare presentation, or repurposing the asset in other forms.
+- Creating a SlideShare presentation or repurposing the asset in other forms.

 11. Continuously Optimize & Improve Content

+Google’s Search Quality Guidelines explicitly state the importance of E-A-T, that is expertise, authoritativeness, and trustworthiness.

+Your content should assert to both search engines and visitors that you are a reliable expert on the topics related to your keywords.

-It doesn’t stop there.
-We know that search engine results are constantly changing, and this means that you need to make continuous optimizations and improvements to your content.
+But because search engine results are constantly changing, you need to make continuous optimizations and improvements to your content.

 For example, just because you’ve gained the Featured Snippet result for a particular keyword or phrase, does not mean that you will stay there.

-Refreshing your content will ensure that you’re offering users with the best (and up to date) information, and driving increased keyword visibility.
+Refreshing your content will ensure that you’re offering users the best (and most up-to-date) information and driving increased keyword visibility.

-If content is out of date, you will likely see the associated keyword rankings decline.
+If the content is out of date, you will likely see the associated keyword rankings decline.

 On the other hand, if you’re always looking for opportunities to refresh your content and provide users with the best material, you will likely see keyword ranking increases.

 Content optimization should never be one-and-done, especially if you aren’t seeing the results that you want.

 If an asset isn’t ranking, re-optimize it for relevance, search intent, engagement, and readability.

 Your goal should be to offer users a piece of content that is better than everything else being displayed for the given query.

-The concept that, “if it’s not broke, don’t fix it” certainly applies here.
+The concept, “If it’s not broken, don’t fix it.” certainly applies here.

-For example, if you are ranking in the first position on Google for an extremely competitive and highly searched for keyword, you don’t want to risk losing that.
+For example, if you are ranking in the first position on Google for an extremely competitive and highly searched keyword, you don’t want to risk losing that.

 In that case, I would not recommend changing the title tag or anything that could have a negative impact.